neondatabase/website/content/docs/connect/choose-connection.md

 ---
-title: Choosing your driver connection type
+title: Choosing your driver and connection type
 subtitle: Rules of thumb for choosing the right driver and connection type for your application
 enableTableOfContents: true
 ---